-- Lavender oil is well renowned for it’s soothing, calming and therapeutic properties.
+- Lavender oil is well known for its soothing, calming and therapeutic properties.
 A 2007 study documented the cortisol levels of mothers and infants decrease after using a lavender scented bath oil.
-It has anti-anxiety properties and has been toted by some as an “aromatherapy equivalent of valium”, which is definitely something that could benefit both mother and baby.
+It has anti-anxiety properties and has been touted by some as an “aromatherapy equivalent of valium”, which is definitely something that could benefit both mother and baby.

 - Sweet Orange oil, also known as a happy, uplifting scent, may help with reducing nervous tension, sadness and it is said to support the normal functioning of a healthy immune system.
 This oil is safe to use from six months of age.